-For students to attain these outcomes and for Kuyper College to assess these outcomes, certain courses will not receive transfer credit from other institutions or examinations in most cases.
-These include VO 101 Kuyper Seminar, CO 203 Advanced Rhetoric, CO/MI 323 Intercultural Communication, and SW 334 Human Diversity.
+For students to attain these outcomes and for Kuyper College to assess these outcomes, certain courses will generally not receive transfer credit from other institutions or examinations in most cases.
+This includes VO 101 Kuyper Seminar.
 Certain majors also have specific requirements regarding particular Arts & Sciences courses.
 Please consult your program below and your faculty advisor or the Registrar regarding these requirements.